Food Allergy Symptoms or Food Intolerance?

 What are common food intolerance test results?

-Most people tested intolerant to one of the following foods or food categories: milk, soy, egg, meat, sugar, fruit, and potato.
+Most people tested intolerant to one of the following foods or food categories: milk, soy, egg, meat, sugar, fruit, wheat, gluten, peanut and potato.
 In addition, most people have a problem with one or more combinations of food, similarly not well tolerated.
 The most common food combinations are these: grain and potato, grain with milk, grain with fruit, grain with sugar, and fruit with sugar.
 Food intolerance is not limited to these categories, but most commonly a person will fall into one of these.
-Occasionally we need to look to other possibilities, such as soy, nuts, fish, etc.

-Food intolerance testing as devised by Dr. Carroll is similar in some respects to the bioelectronic testing of Voll, from which many biofeedback mechanisms currently in use have evolved.
+Food intolerance testing as devised by Dr. Carroll is similar in some respects to the bioelectronics testing of Voll, from which many biofeedback mechanisms currently in use have evolved.
 In the testing, a blood sample is placed in a specific electric circuit, and exposed to various foods in contact with a reagent.
 Fluctuations in the current are detected, and thereby the outcome of the testing determined.
 (For further information, you may want to consult writings by or about Albert Abrams, MD, such as "The Electronic Reaction of Abrams", which is available online.
 Copies of Abram's books and papers can be found at the library of the National College of Medicine in Portland, Oregon .
 The book Nature Doctors by Boyle and Kirshfeld have a chapter on Dr. Carroll, which includes some information about the development of the food intolerance test, and the book Naturopathic Hydrotherapy has a chapter on Dr. Carroll's dietary work.
-Thanks to Dr. Jared Zeff, ND of Portland, Oregon for this information.

 Food Allergy Symptoms